 now it is manually started.

-#4 Updated by Jing Tao almost 18 years ago
+#4 Updated by Jing Tao over 18 years ago

 In my local machine, I cancel the changes in tomcat.sh and got an copy the